bagder/daniel.haxx.se/about.md

 The C64 golden age faded away for us - it felt like we were done with that platform and its set of limitations.
-Several of us looked at making the jump over to the new emerging platform: the Amiga and continue the same activities there - as was common at the time - but the Amiga's almost "unlimited" conditions (compared to the C64) with lots of memory, super-fast CPU with plenty of registers, blitter (co-processor) and audio chip took in many ways away much of what we considered was the charm of demo-hacking: the strict
+Several of us looked at making the jump over to the new emerging platform: the Amiga and continue the same activities there - as was common at the time - but the Amiga's almost unlimited conditions (compared to the C64) with lots of memory, super-fast CPU with plenty of registers, blitter (co-processor) and audio chip took in many ways away much of what we considered was the charm of demo-hacking: the strict